-1. Keep a schedule
+1. Keep a Schedule

 As welcoming as permanently moving into your sweatpants may seem, keeping a schedule is one way to stay productive and focused.
 While unemployed, if you continue to start your day early, you are more likely to get more done.
 Also, keeping up with day to day tasks makes you less likely to grow depressed or inactive.

-2. Join a temp agency
+2. Join a Temp Agency

 One of the easiest ways to bridge the gap between jobs is to find temporary work, or work with a temp agency.
 While many unemployed people job hunt religiously, rememberer to include temp agencies in the search.

-3. Work online
+3. Work Online

-Micro job sites such as fiverr, as well as sites that pay for you to take surveys, are all quick, legitimate options.
+Micro job sites such as Fiverr and Upwork as well as sites that pay for you to take surveys, are all quick, legitimate options.
 While these sites sometimes offer lower pay, it’s always better to move forward slowly than not at all.

-4. Get organized
+4. Get Organized